imagineLife/big-site/content/mongo/rando-questions.md

 [Queries can be optimized](https://docs.mongodb.com/manual/core/query-optimization/).

 The order of the fields in an index matters.
 The order of the fields in the selection query are not significant: the query-planner will "reorder" the query keys to match a compound index prefix.
+Checkout the [docs on compound index prefixes](https://docs.mongodb.com/manual/core/index-compound/#prefixes).

 Some queries can ba completed without sorting in-memory.
 When queries use only indexed fields, the sort happens on the indexes, not the data.
 Example